hurtn/datalake-on-ADLS/Understanding access control and data lake configurations in ADLS Gen2.md

 best suits your scenario.
 When assigning permissions at a greater scope than the data lake level, please refer the [RBAC documentation](https://docs.microsoft.com/en-gb/azure/storage/common/storage-auth-aad-rbac-portal?toc=%2fazure%2fstorage%2fblobs%2ftoc.json#determine-resource-scope).

+> **_Note:_** If your subscription includes an Azure Databricks namespace, roles that are scoped to the subscription will not grant access to storage account data.
+Scope roles to the resource group, storage account, or container level instead.

 How access is evaluated in ADLS
 ===============================